KickAss101/CSE-cs-GITAM-2020-24/SEM IV/COA/COA 4.md

 - There is a _difference in the data code and formats_ are between CPU and memory.
 - The _operating mode of each peripheral device can be different from each other_.
 So as not to disturb the operation of other peripheral devices connected to CPU, we use I/O interface.

+##### Functions of Input-Output Interface:
+1. It is used to synchronize the operating speed of CPU with respect to input-output devices.
+2. It selects the input-output device which is appropriate for the interpretation of the input-output device.
+3. It is capable of providing signals like control and timing signals.
+4. In this data buffering can be possible through data bus.
+5. There are various error detectors.
+6. It converts serial data into parallel data and vice-versa.
+7. It also convert digital data into analog signal and vice-versa.

 __Block diagram of I/O Interface__
 ![[interface1.png | 600]]